Kaique-Itisuke/tiny-docker-images/golang/README.md

 ```
 ![Image Check](assets/images/image-check.png)

-### Minify the Docker image using [minToolkit](https://github.com/mintoolkit/mint) and compare sizes with the original image
+### Minify the Docker image using [MinToolkit](https://github.com/mintoolkit/mint) and compare sizes with the original image
 ```bash
 make minify
 ```
 ![Minified Image](assets/images/minified-image.png)

+> SlimToolkit's optimization process did not result in a size reduction.
+The image's minimal footprint (2MB) is achieved by using scratch (distroless) as the base and directly copying the statically linked Go binary from the builder stage, which already results in a highly optimized image.